Skip to main content Go to home page

 What if I allow family and friends to use the property for more than 6 months a year?

-If the property is used and occupied as the principal place of residence of a family member or friend for more than 6 months in a calendar year, the property is not considered vacant and is not subject to the tax.
+If the property is used and occupied as the principal place of residence of a family member or friend for more than 6 months in a calendar year, the property is not considered vacant and is not subject to VRLT.

-However, if the property is only used intermittently or on a casual basis throughout the year, the property is considered vacant and liable for VRLT unless a specific exemption applies or there is a bona fide lease or letting arrangement in place.
+However, if the property is only used intermittently or on a casual basis throughout the year, the property is considered vacant and liable for VRLT unless a specific exemption, such as the holiday home exemption, applies or there is a bona fide lease or letting arrangement in place.

 A lease or letting arrangement made for the sole purpose of avoiding the tax is not considered a bona fide arrangement.